cloudwego/cloudwego.github.io/content/en/docs/cwgo/tutorials/db/_index.md

-    --nullable specifies whether the generated field is a pointer when the field is nullable, the default is false --signable specifies detect integer field\'s unsigned type, adjust generated data type, the default is false --type_tag specifies whether to generate gorm's type tag for the specified field, the default is false --index_tag specifies whether to generate gorm's index tag for the specified field, the default is false
+    --nullable specifies whether the generated field is a pointer when the field is nullable, the default is false --signable specifies detect integer field\'s unsigned type, adjust generated data type, the default is false --type_tag specifies whether to generate gorm's type tag for the specified field, the default is false --sql_dir value Specify a sql file or directory --index_tag specifies whether to generate gorm's index tag for the specified field, the default is false
 ```